cloudmesh-community/fa18-516-29/project-report/report.md

 :o: Hadoop is at version Release 3.2.0 available available, so your project seems outdated.
 Also security alerts are reported due to outdated software usage.
 Certainly it would be useful to use that.
 I know you have done this last semester, but we have made switches to new hadoop in a matetr of a day for our software, so this is nt that difficult.
 I will not deduct points for the older version.
 However, version 2.9.2 was available to you ... and as you should consider writing scipts, why not use the new version ... instead.
 E.g. your activity does not yet include the automation of the process which we focused on.

-Mu comments: I have used Hadoop 2.9.It is one of the commonly used distribution in production servers and has good compatibility with both Hive 2.3 and Spark 2.3.
+    My comments: I have used Hadoop 2.9.It is one of the commonly used distribution in production servers and has good compatibility with both Hive 2.3 and Spark 2.3.
 I had to choose a distribution which should have very good proven integration with Hive and Spark,sine
     I had demonstreated the use of these softwares as well.

 :o: Derby: 10.14.2.0, released May 2018.
 WHy is that not used? according to github the first checkins were made Nov 14, 2018 https://github.com/cloudmesh-community/fa18-516-29/commit/1044cb16d9e875ba3e2ea245d981effcf175758a